 Health benefits of GABA

 GABA has many health benefits.
-Above all, GABA may relieve stress, anxiety, and improve your mood.
+Above all, GABA may relieve stress and anxiety.
+It improves your mood.
 Moreover, it seems to regulate the circadian rhythm, enhance memory, and improve night’s sleep quality.[3]

 A daily dose of 100-300 mg of GABA seems to be enough for helping people with insomnia.
 For better results, you could eat lots of foods rich in melatonin.
 Melatonin is a hormone that helps you sleep better at night.
 Also, it enhances the action of GABA.[4]